lenlag/GarageJPA/README.md

 Garage toString() function displays all the contents of the database.

-All the repositories are tested using JUnit (h2 test database).
+All the repositories are tested using JUnit (h2 test database) & via Maven test.

 Maven build project.